 The method introduced in the current research-FMAT-adopts a new text-analytic approach: language modeling (Berger & Packard, 2022; Dillion et al., 2023), which differs from word embedding in that language models can directly process contextual information.
-The FMAT utilizes BERT models, a family of language understanding models built with Google's bidirectional transformer architecture (Devlin et al., 2018).
-Inspired by the cloze task (Taylor, 1953), a BERT model is pretrained with Masked Language Modeling to predict masked words in a sentence given the context specified.
-Pretrained BERT models inherit semantic, syntactic, and world knowledge, with an ability to capture semantic and relational information in new contexts (Rogers et al., 2020; H. Wang et al., 2023; Yang et al., 2023).
-For example, given the query "Paris is the [MASK] of France." a BERT model can predict the most likely answer-"capital"-with an estimated semantic probability (i.e., the conditional probability of a word filling in the mask given the context).
-Beyond linguistic knowledge, BERT models also inherit human psychological, social, and cultural information from the pretraining text corpora, reflecting constructs such as personality structure (Cutler & Condon, 2023), moral norms (Schramowski et al., 2022), and social biases (Bartl et al., 2020; Kaneko & Bollegala, 2022; Kurita et al., 2019; May et al., 2019; Nadeem et al., 2020; Nangia et al., 2020; Silva et al., 2021).
-More importantly, BERT models allow for designing naturalistic queries that can specify relational information and thus more closely mirror the form and spirit of survey, better than context-free word analyses for studying psychology in language (Argyle et al., 2023; Berger & Packard, 2022; Cutler & Condon, 2023; Dillion et al., 2023; Grossmann et al., 2023; H. Wang et al., 2023; Widmann & Wich, 2023).
+The FMAT utilizes BERT models, a family of language understanding models built with Google's bidirectional Transformer architecture (Devlin et al., 2018).
+Inspired by the cloze task (Taylor, 1953), a BERT model is pre-trained with Masked Language Modeling to predict masked words in a sentence given the context specified.
+Pre-trained BERT models inherit semantic, syntactic, and world knowledge, with an ability to capture semantic and relational information in new contexts (Rogers et al., 2020; Wang et al., 2023; Yang et al., 2023).
+For example, given the query "Paris is the [MASK] of France.", a BERT model can predict the most likely answer-"capital"-with an estimated semantic probability (i.e., the conditional probability of a word filling in the mask given the context).
+Beyond linguistic knowledge, BERT models also inherit human psychological, social, and cultural information from the training text corpora, reflecting constructs such as personality structure (Cutler & Condon, 2023), moral norms (Schramowski et al., 2022), and social biases (Bartl et al., 2020; Kaneko & Bollegala, 2022; Kurita et al., 2019; May et al., 2019; Nadeem et al., 2020; Nangia et al., 2020; Silva et al., 2021).
+More importantly, BERT models allow for designing naturalistic queries that can specify relational information and thus more closely mirror the form and spirit of survey, better than context-free word analyses for studying psychology in language (Argyle et al., 2023; Berger & Packard, 2022; Cutler & Condon, 2023; Dillion et al., 2023; Grossmann et al., 2023; Wang et al., 2023; Widmann & Wich, 2023).

 As a novel foray into the language-modeling approach, the FMAT uses BERT models to estimate the semantic probabilities of option words filling in the mask of a query, which are then contrasted between conditions to test relative conceptual associations in language (see Figure 1 for the FMAT workflow).
-Generally, contrasts (either pairwise or listwise) need to be designed for both query contextual phrases and masked words to partial out confounds (e.g., superordinate concepts, disproportionate word frequencies; see the Methodology Overview Step 2: Query Design section for details).
+Generally, contrasts (either pairwise or listwise) need to be designed for both query contextual phrases and masked words to partial out confounds (e.g., superordinate concepts, disproportionate word frequencies; see Methodology Overview Step 2 for details).
 On the one hand, the query contexts are comparable phrases, with targets or attributes labeled as {TARGET} or {ATTRIB} (conceptually distinct, but technically interchangeable).
 On the other hand, the [MASK] options are comparable words for attributes (if contexts are {TARGET}) or targets (if contexts are {ATTRIB}).
-For example, to test the "Male = Career, Female = Family" gender stereotype, the query can be set as "Most [MASK] prioritize {ATTRIB}." where the {ATTRIB} is specified as "career goals" versus "family needs" (attributes) and the [MASK] options are "men" versus "women" (targets).
+For example, to test the "Male = Career, Female = Family" gender stereotype, the query can be set as "Most [MASK] prioritize {ATTRIB}." where the {ATTRIB} is specified as "career goals" vs. "family needs" (attributes) and the [MASK] options are "men" vs. "women" (targets).
 Examples are endless, but the current research attempts to provide diverse instances for various purposes.

-Figure 1 Workflow of the Fill-Mask Association Test (FMAT) Proposed in the Current Research
+Workflow of the Fill-Mask Association Test (FMAT) Proposed in the Current Research

 Note.
 The FMAT query should be a grammatically correct sentence template, with {TARGET} or {ATTRIB} (interchangeable) specifying main contextual phrases, and with [MASK] for BERT models to estimate the semantic probability (not actual frequency) of each optional filler word.
 Depending on purpose, contextual phrases and [MASK] options can be contrasted pairwise or listwise.
-BERT = Bidirectional Encoder Representations from Transformers.
-See the online article for the color version of this figure.